 As the yogurt stands in the refrigerator, some of the liquid will start to separate.
 Just mix it into the yogurt before serving, or simply pour it off.

-I don’t add any sweeteners or flavorings to the yogurt until it is completely done and drained.
+I don’t add any sweeteners or flavorings to the yogurt until it is completely done and drained, unless I’m using sweetened condensed milk.
 You can sweeten it with honey, maple syrup, agave syrup or jam.
 You can also add vanilla extract, fresh fruit or berries (mango, peaches, strawberries, blueberries, raspberries are our family favorites.)
 Granola, coconut flakes, chocolate chips are also great toppings.